-STORYLINE - 20: WASTELAND, Nightmare Step Back Into Midgard
+STORYLINE - 20: WASTELAND, Nightmare Steps Through Midgard To Asgard

-The woodsman keeps going, unaware of me calling out to him
+The woodsman keeps going, unaware of my calling out to him for help

 I wake, cold, numb, shivering.
 When I look around all I see is tall, bare trees and snow.
 Calf-deep, the cold, white stuff clings to me as I shuffle aimlessly through it - to where?
 All I have on is the old check nightshirt my Uncle Jack bought me when I was at college.
 It wasn't meant as a joke, he told me.
 It would keep me warm.
 Well, twenty-odd years on and I'm a married man.
 She thought it was funny - odd but funny, and told me to keep it.
 I found out why.
 Mind, it was as if both of us wore nighties.
 But that was only half the fun.